kissmetrics/km-support/_posts/2015-10-19-quickstart-install-kissmetrics.md

 {:toc}
 ***

-Four Ways to Edit Your Website’s Source Code
+##Four Ways to Edit Your Website’s Source Code
 There are plenty of ways to edit your website's source code:
-Method 1 -- Use Git
+###Method 1 - Use Git
 You can make source code changes through git and push it to your web server.
-Method 2 -- Download all your HTML files from the web server, edit them in a text editor, and re-upload them to the web server.
+###Method 2 - Download all your HTML files from the web server, edit them in a text editor, and re-upload them to the web server.
 You can download the HTML files via FTP from your web server.
 Once downloaded, make changes to the code for every page, and re-upload them back to the web server.
-Method 3 -- Using Content Management Systems (CMS)
+###Method 3 - Using Content Management Systems (CMS)
 If you're using a CMS, you'll need to install the tracking snippet into your template.
 However your template is built, make sure the JavaScript snippet is tracking on every page of your site.

 For Wordpress, you also have the option to download the plugin and install it.

-You can download the plugin here.
+You can download the plugin [here](https://wordpress.org/plugins/kiss-metrics/).

-Method 4 -- Make Source Code Changes Through Your Web Host's Console If your site is hosted through a traditional managed web hosting service, you may be more comfortable inserting the tracking code through the web console.
+###Method 4 - Make Source Code Changes Through Your Web Host's Console
+If your site is hosted through a traditional managed web hosting service, you may be more comfortable inserting the tracking code through the web console.

 Whichever method you choose, you'll need to make sure you push all code changes live at once.
 If some pages have the tracking code installed and others don't, you'll get lower quality data.